Marketing has never been more important than it is today. In fact, marketing is now even more important than sales.

 So, when both sides of the interview process enter it with gaps in knowledge, how do you overcome this problem and hire successfully?

-Second, from the company perspective, you want to stop seeing marketing as an expense and view it as the most strategic part or your organization.
+Second, from the company perspective, you want to stop seeing marketing as an expense and view it as the most strategic part of your organization.
 Then develop a performance-based job profile, not a job description.
-Using this profile, develop the qualifications you need in a candidate and then craft interview questions to determine if someone has already been successful doing these things.
+Using this profile, develop the qualifications you need in a candidate and then craft interview questions to determine if someone has already been successfully doing these things.

 We are not looking for someone who can do the job, we are looking for someone who has already done it.

-Marketing does not mean the same thing to all organizations and how they achieve differentiation varies greatly.
+At the end of the day, marketing does not mean the same thing to all organizations, and how they achieve differentiation varies greatly.